Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: A model-free sensitivity analysis approach for outcome misclassification in randomization tests

-\end{Example} In summary, Example~\ref{exp: 1} shows that even a causal conclusion (based on measured outcomes) with a very small p-value can be very sensitive to outcome misclassification (exhibits high warning accuracy).
-Example~\ref{exp: 2} implies that a causal conclusion with a smaller p-value is not necessarily less sensitive to outcome misclassification than that with a larger p-value.
+\end{Example} In summary, Example~\ref{exp: 1} shows that even a causal conclusion with a very small $p$-value reported by a randomization test can be very sensitive to outcome misclassification (i.e., high warning accuracy).
+Example~\ref{exp: 2} implies that a conclusion with a smaller $p$-value reported by a randomization test is not necessarily less sensitive to outcome misclassification than that with a larger $p$-value.
 Therefore, when outcome misclassification is a concern, reporting the warning accuracy can provide useful information about sensitivity to outcome misclassification.
-Such information cannot be covered by p-value based on measured outcomes and does not require any additional assumptions.
+Such information cannot be covered by $p$-value reported by a randomization test based on measured outcomes and does not require any additional assumptions.

-However, only reporting warning accuracy has two limitations: 1) Warning accuracy is a worst-case scenario sensitivity analysis for outcome misclassification.
-Without any additional information, there is nothing wrong with a worst-case scenario sensitivity analysis as it is universally valid.
-However, if there exists additional prior information or expert knowledge, only looking at warning accuracy may be conservative.
-2) Warning accuracy itself does not provide any information about if a causal conclusion is in general more sensitive to a false positive versus a false negative in the treated versus the control group.
-We propose another concept called \textit{sensitivity weights} to overcome these two limitations, which is built on the definition of warning accuracy and the following concept called a \textit{sensitive set}.
-A sensitive set refers to a minimal (in terms of cardinality) set of subjects such that if the outcomes of those subjects were misclassified, the causal conclusion based on the measured outcomes will be overturned. \begin{Definition}[Sensitive Sets] Under the setting of Definition~\ref{def: warning accuracy}, let
+Reporting warning accuracy alone for a randomization test has two limitations.
+First, warning accuracy is a worst-case scenario sensitivity analysis for outcome misclassification in randomization tests.
+While an advantage of the worst-case scenario is its universal validity, additional information or expert knowledge may be able to shed light on whether the warning accuracy is conservative in some cases.
+Second, warning accuracy itself cannot suggest whether a causal conclusion reported by a randomization test is especially sensitive to one of the following four types of outcome misclassification: false positives among the treated group, false negatives among the treated group, false positives among the control group, and false negatives among the control group.
+We propose another concept called ``sensitivity weights" to overcome these two limitations, which is built on the definition of warning accuracy and the following concept called a ``sensitive set."
+A sensitive set refers to a minimal (in terms of cardinality) set of subjects such that if the outcomes of those subjects were misclassified, the causal conclusion based on the measured outcomes will be overturned.
+Therefore, it is a collection of subjects whose outcomes being misclassified would be particularly influential to the causal conclusion.
+A formal definition of a sensitive set is given below. \begin{Definition}[Sensitive Set] Under the setting of Definition~\ref{def: warning accuracy}, let